memasanz/ADXHack/README.md

 | ![](media/Dashboard02.PNG) |
 |---------------------------------------|

-Grab your cluster id and paste it in
+Click on the Data sources

 | ![](media/Dashboard03.PNG) |
 |---------------------------------------|

+Click the `+ Data source`

 | ![](media/Dashboard05.PNG) |
 |---------------------------------------|

+Grab your cluster id and paste it in
 | ![](media/Dashboard06.PNG) |
 |---------------------------------------|

+Be sure to put in the database and give it a name
 | ![](media/Dashboard07.PNG) |
 |---------------------------------------|